200-hour Yoga Teacher Training | Level 1 Yoga Foundation Course

 By the end of the course you can expect to:

-- be able to confidently teach a led Vinyasa Level 1 and Level 2 class
+- be able to confidently teach a led Vinyasa Level 1 and Level 2 class or another class of your choice

 - be able to safely adjust key postures